9 Vaping Myths Debunked

 “Vaping dessert e-liquid will make me fat”

 Some people may look at strawberry shortcake and cherry pie vape juice, then get into a panic.
 “I’m basically inhaling dessert, I’m going to gain weight”.

 Believe it or not, dessert-flavoured e-liquids aren’t made by putting food in a blender then shoving it in a bottle.
-When you vape, you’re taking in a mixture of nicotine, vegetable glycerin and propylene glycol.
+When you vape, you’re taking in a mixture of nicotine, vegetable glycerine and propylene glycol.
 More to the point, you’re not drinking the liquid - it would be very dangerous if you did.

 E-liquid contains around 4 calories per gram on average, and if you’re feeling hungry during the switch from smoking to vaping, this is probably because your appetite and taste buds are returning.
 Which is a good thing - but e-liquid isn’t to blame.